TACC/Lmod/docs/source/125_personal_spider_cache.rst

 In :ref:`system-spider-cache-label`, we described how to build a system cache.
 If there is no system cache available then Lmod can produce a user based spider cache.
-It gets written to **~/.cache/lmod**.
-It is designed to provide improved speed of performing doing module avail or module spider.
+It gets written to **~/.cache/lmod**.  *See below for earlier versions of Lmod.* It is designed to provide improved speed of performing doing module avail or module spider.
 But it is not without its problems.
 The first point is that if Lmod thinks any spider cache is valid, it uses it for the MODULEPATH directories it covers then it uses it instead of walking the tree.

 Personal Cache rules: